Transport for West Midlands: Bus

 In May 2025, it was announced that the West Midlands bus network would be brought back under public control for the first time since the 1980s, with TfWM becoming responsible for franchising bus services to private operators, and setting the fares, timetables and routes of the bus services operating in the county.
 This is expected to take effect in late 2027.
+In August 2026, it was announced WMCA would buy back West Midlands Travel from National Express (now owned by Mobico), in order to support the transition to a franchising system from October 2027.